shopsys/shopsys/docs/introduction/cron.md

 ## Basics
 Cron is a tool to run background jobs and is essential for the production environment.
-Periodically executed Cron modules recalculate visibility, generate XML feeds and sitemaps, provide error reporting etc.
+Periodically executed Cron modules recalculate visibility, generate XML feeds and sitemaps, provide error reporting, etc.

-By default you can configure your own cron configurations in `config/services/cron.yaml` file.
+By default, you can configure your own cron configurations in `config/services/cron.yaml` file.

 If you want to show Cron overview table for non-superadmin users you need add parameter `shopsys.display_cron_overview_for_superadmin_only` set to `false` in your `config/parameters.yaml`: